csswizardry/csswizardry.github.com/_posts/2013-01-29-you-know-your-context-on-critical-thinking-and-thinking-for-yourself.md

 that a bit of advice might find itself in.
 If you were to try then articles would lose any conviction; instead of <q>try abc if you want xyz</q> you’d soon end up with <q>try abc if you want xyz, but not in this situation, or this situation, or this one, or this one…</q>.
-Articles would some become very verbose and the whole point would often get lost.
+Articles would soon become very verbose and the whole point would often get lost.

 This isn’t a criticism of people, by any means, but I am hoping to draw